Time to talk about the little ones again. This week - bedtime, writes Ian Munro.

-Families around the country are preparing for the big move - teenagers off to tertiary study or work in another town, writes Ian Munro.
+Families are preparing for the big move - teens off to tertiary study or work in another town.
+Parenting columnist Ian Munro shares some thoughts on what can be a tough time.

 They've been back at school for a week or so now.
 How's it been trying to find out how the new year is shaping up, asks parenting columnist Ian Munro.